Public Study Room opening hours

 All readers will be required to leave the building during the lunch time closure of 12.45-13.15.

-While we have been closed we have been working to put in place a number of measures to protect you and our staff.
+We have put in place a number of measures to protect you and our staff.
 Guidance that applies to all visitors to the Centre is available on our visit page.
 The following measures have been put in place to protect researchers and our staff while accessing materials in our Public Study Room, and will be subject to continual review and revision.

-All readers who wish to view any Archives & Library material in person must book an appointment by writing to email@example.com by midnight on the Tuesday of the week before their visit.
+All readers who wish to view any Archives & Library material in person must book an appointment by writing to firstname.lastname@example.org two working days before their visit.
 Appointments, with set arrival times, will be made in consultation with Archives & Library staff.

 We are currently offering an enhanced enquiry service and it might be possible to carry out research for you so that you don’t have to visit in person.
 Please write to the email above with the details of your request.